 2M1.
-A points race is a rolling start scratch race in which sprints for points are held on certain laps as designated by the Race Director, usually every five laps.
+A points race is a rolling start scratch race in which the final placings are determined according to accumulated points won by riders during the sprints and by taking laps.
 In Championship events the sprint interval shall be 10 laps on tracks 250m or shorter; on longer tracks the interval shall be the number of laps closest to 2km.
 For all championship points races, if the specified distance for the event cannot be divided evenly by the sprint interval, the distance should be modified slightly so that the number of laps between sprints is the same throughout the race.
 In each sprint, the first four riders shall normally be awarded points in order of finish as follows: 5 points, 3 points, 2 points, 1 point.
 Any rider who gains a lap on the main field will receive 20 points.
 Any rider who loses a lap to the main field will lose 20 points.
+Sprints shall be run according to the rules governing sprint races.

 2M2.
-The main group is the largest group on the track.
+The main group or field is the largest group on the track.
 If two or more groups are the same size, the leading group shall be the main group.